hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 most programming languages, strings are just a sequence of characters.
 You can also explicitly define a variable as a string.

-Set the type of the `project` variable to be a string by updating `variables.tf`.
+Explicitly set the type of the `project` variable to be a string by updating `variables.tf`.
+Replace the `variable "project"` block with the following.

 ```hcl
 variable "project" {